crocha700/crocha700.github.io/_pages/resume.md

 - 2010: Best Honors Thesis in Oceanography, Universidade de São Paulo

 #### Scientific Service
-- Panelist for NASA
+- Panelist for NSF and NASA
-- Reviewer for NSF
-- Reviewer for over 15 top-tier scientific journals
+- Reviewer for NSF and more than 15 top-tier scientific journals
 - Session co-chair for Ocean Sciences Meeting